eigmax/Ziren/docs/src/design/arithmetization.md

 ### Conclusion

-The AIR framework transforms trace constraints into polynomial identities, where increased rows only expand the evaluation domain rather than polynomial complexity.
-ZKM2 also enhances efficiency through:
+The AIR framework transforms trace constraints into polynomial identities, where increased rows only expand the evaluation domain rather than polynomial complexity. zkMIPS also enhances efficiency through:
 - ​Lookup Tables​​ for range checks.
 - ​Multiset Hashing​​ for memory consistency.
 - ​FRI for polynomial interactive oracle proofs (IOP).
 ​

-These components constitute the foundational architecture of ZKM2 and will be elaborated in subsequent sections.
+These components constitute the foundational architecture of zkMIPS and will be elaborated in subsequent sections.